AiswariyaBabu/AMLVisualization/README.md

 5. This revealed expected patterns in regards to Smurfing/Structuring patterns.
 Several smaller cash deposits (below the 5,000 GBP threshold) being made to the same receiver account over short periods of time:
 ![Rows in Power Query displaying the fast-and-small deposits](./PatternRevealed.png)

-6. I then went on to flag and segregate higher risk transactions involving either high amounts (15,000+ GBP) in a spread out duration (closer to 45 days) or amounts deliberately separated into small sections totalling more than 10,000 GBP over two weeks, etc.
+6. I then went on to flag and segregate higher risk transactions involving either high amounts (15,000+ GBP) in a spread out duration (closer to 45 days) or amounts deliberately separated into small sections totalling more than 10,000 GBP over a couple of months, etc.
 ```
 #"Flag High Risk" = Table.AddColumn(#"Add Frequency column", "High Risk Flag",
                         each if ([Total Cash Deposit] >= 5000) and ([Day Span] <= 14) then "HIGH - FAST"